Anne Frank: One of Hundreds of Thousands

 This lesson invites you to supplement your students' reading of The Diary of a Young Girl by connecting the diary to the study of history and to honor the legacy of Anne Frank, the writer, as she inspires your students to use writing to deepen their insights into their own experiences and the experiences of others.

 What were the historical circumstances that led the Frank family to go into hiding?

-After completing the lessons in this unit, students will be able to<: Show on a map territorial changes to Germany as a result of the Treaty of Versailles.
+Show on a map territorial changes to Germany as a result of the Treaty of Versailles.

 Identify European countries that came under German control before and during World War II.

 Discuss the various policies Germany implemented in occupied countries in Europe and particularly in the Netherlands.